johan-gorter/Instantlogic/Readme.md

-# Instantlogic
-Instantlogic is an experimental framework for creating real-time, collaborative web applications.
-See http://instantlogic.org.

 ## Build instructions

 1. Do a maven build using 'mvn install' (use 'install' because a maven plugin is built that will be used later in the build)